THE UNVEILING CONTINUES

 (Luke 24:46-49) Jesus tells them His suffering and death and His resurrection AND that repentance and remission of sins should be preached in His name among all nations, beginning at Jerusalem, they are witnesses and they are to wait in Jerusalem until they are endued (to put on speedily) with power from on high.

 (Luke 24:50-53) Jesus walks with them to Bethany which is symbolically prophetic He will spiritually walk with them after his ascension on this, the fortieth day.
 Remember?
 (Luke 2:21-24) Forty days!
 The fortieth day; the day of showing and presentation.
-(Luke 24:51) Jesus blesses them and ascends into heaven for his showing and presentation where (Heb.
-9:11-13) He will present His blood in the holy place and (Matt.
-26:64) He will take His throne at the right hand of his Father.
+(Luke 24:51) Jesus blesses them and ascends into heaven for his showing and presentation where (Matt.
+26:64) He will take His throne at the right hand of his Father and (Heb.
+4:14-16) it will be a throne of grace.

 There was absolute silence and they were still looking upward toward where Jesus disappeared when one of them whispered; “Jesus conquered death, we saw him die but he came back and now he has gone up into heaven and is sitting on the right hand of God.
 (John 14:1-3) He is preparing a special place for us.”
 Still awe struck by what they had seen another whispered; “Remember when Jesus said;